juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 The good news is that there are billions of pages of information on the web; the bad news is that there are billions pages of information on the web.
-Still, if you search effectively and efficiently you can find reference materials, such as dictionaries, encyclopedias that do not exist in print, online versions of magazines and journals with extra features not present in print versions, conversion calculators, current survey data, animations, audio and video podcasts, and many other kinds of information.
+Still, if you search effectively and efficiently you can find reference materials such as dictionaries, encyclopedias that do not exist in print, online versions of magazines and journals with extra features not present in print versions, conversion calculators, current survey data, animations, audio and video podcasts, and many other kinds of information.